nomeata/haskell-for-readers/haskell-for-readers.md

 -- m >>= return = m
 -- m >>= (\x -> k x >>= h) = (m >>= k) >>= h
 ```
 The most important bit of information is actually only implicit: The fact that the argument `m` has kind `* -> *`.
-We can infer that from the fact that it is applied to `a` in the type signature of the methods.
+We can infer that from the fact that `m` is applied to `a` in the type signature of the methods.

 ### The operations